-The wellbeing of your horse is our priority when shipping bloodstock on all of our ferry routes, so please read our guidance about paperwork and regulations to ensure that we will be able to accept your horsebox on board.
+The wellbeing of your horse is our priority when shipping bloodstock on all of our ferry routes, so please read our guidance about paperwork and regulations relevant to bloodstock shipping, to ensure that we will be able to accept your horsebox on board.

-When shipping horses on our routes the following rules apply:
+When shipping bloodstock and horses on our routes the following rules apply:

 We will only accept more than 6 horses in a vehicle if booked through a recognised Bloodstock agent, or if booked on a direct P&O Ferries account.

 Transporting horses to France MUST be accompanied by either an Export Licence or an AHA certificate AND an equine passport.